trailofbits/deepstate/docs/test_harness.md

 ```

-## Symbolic variables - inputs
+## Symbolic variables: Inputs

-Executors need to know what variables are symbolic,
+Executors need to know which variables are symbolic,
-that is which should be monitored and used by them in order to explore
-application state space.
-Symbolic variables will be used
+that is, which are controlled by a symbolic execution tool or fuzzer.
+Symbolic variables are used
 as unknowns in equations during symbolic execution or populated
 with "random" data by fuzzers.